28 Best Website Monitoring Tools (Tried & Tested)

 Final thoughts

 I would recommend writing down the things you really want to monitor on your website and then finding a solution to accommodate those needs.
 It’s tempting to go with a powerful solution because it has all the features.
-But it’s often the case that most of such features are never used and just result in more complex management, longer onboarding, and a higher price tag.
+But it’s often the case that such features are never used and just result in more complex management, longer onboarding, and a higher price tag.

 There are plenty of amazing tools around, so explore and pick the one that’s the most right for you.